Should You Get a Master’s or a PhD in Biotechnology?

 This type of industry-applicable PhD is ideal for those who have already spent time working within organizations in the field.
 It allows you to advance your education while still continuing to function as an employee at your company.
 “You get all the benefits and the money and the salary and everything, but you’re still getting your PhD and it [only takes] three years,” Auclair says.

 No matter which program you choose, pursuing an advanced degree in biotechnology is sure to be a positive step toward success in this field.
 If you’re still struggling to determine which path is right for you, consult with an expert in the field.
-Whether that person is someone in your network that works in biotech or an enrollment coach at Northeastern, (who are well-versed in Northeastern’s variety of programs), gaining some outside perspective can help you make this important career choice.
+Whether that person is someone in your network that works in biotech or an enrollment coach at Northeastern, gaining some outside perspective can help you make this important career choice.

 Download Our Free Guide to Advancing Your Career in the Biotechnology Industry“ width=